jonathantribouharet/i18n-dynamic-translation/README.md

 Plugin for have translations in model.
 Save the translations in database with gem 'i18n-active_record'.
 Very usefull for multilingual site.
+You have to use Ruby 1.9.3 due to bug in 1.9.2 MRI.

 Installation
 ------------